digiltd/oh-rtd-test/Charts.md

 # Introduction

-With [[Persistence|persistence services]] being available in openHAB, one frequent requirement is to visualize time series of values in the UI. openHAB supports the easy definition and creation of such charts.
+With [[Persistence|Persistence]] being available in openHAB, one frequent requirement is to visualize time series of values in the UI. openHAB supports the easy definition and creation of such charts.

 # Available Solutions